Pir Panjal Pass: Aliabad Sarai

-The Aliabad Sarai is a historical rest house in the Pir Panjal Pass, said to have been constructed by the Emperor Jahangir towards the end of the 16th century.
+The Aliabad Sarai is a rest house in the Pir Panjal Pass, said to have been constructed by the Emperor Jahangir towards the end of the 16th century.
 It was one of the 14 halting stations constructed between Lahore and Srinagar along the Moghal Road.
 An Iranian engineer called Ali Mardan Khan was in charge of the construction, aided by the local chieftains.
 The safe keeping of the heritage building has been neglected by the government, and it has been used in recent times by local shepherds as a shed for cattle.

 The original Moghal Road passed in front of the Aliabad Sarai rest house.
 The current one runs behind it, at a higher elevation.

 Pirs

 The local tradition associates Saint Mir Sayyid Ali Hamadani with the Peer Ki Gali.
-However, according to written records, a Pir called Sheikh Ahmed Karim, lived and meditated in the Peer Ki Gali during the time of emperor Jahangir.
-He is said to have converted to Islam from Hinduism.
-He regarded the Peer Ki Gali as a place of God and insisted that all the passers-by to treat it with reverence.
+Written records note a Pir called Sheikh Ahmed Karim lived and meditated in the Peer Ki Gali during the time of emperor Jahangir.
+He converted to Islam from Hinduism, regarded the Peer Ki Gali as a place of God and insisted all the passersby treat it with reverence.
 The records also state that emperor Jahangir disregarded his commandments, but Shahjahan and Aurangzeb followed them.

-A shrine stands in the Peer Ki Gali, which marks the Pir's meditating place.
-A stone with his hand imprint is believed to have been placed inside it.
+A shrine stands in the Peer Ki Gali to mark the Pir's meditating place, inside which some believe is a stone with his hand print.